Queen Ethelburga's Collegiate: 20th century

 The school originally belonged to the Woodard Corporation, founded by Nathaniel Woodard.
 The sister senior school was Queen Margaret's School at Escrick and the Junior School was Queen Mary's at Baldersby Park near Thirsk.

 The School foundation stone was laid on 21 October 1910 by Viscountess Mountgarret, its inscription was 'Pro deo et ecclesia' – For God and the Church.
 It was laid on the right-hand side of the school door facing the building.

 The school was opened on 27 September 1912 by the Duchess of Albany, with Derwent and Lyminge opened by Lord Halifax on 18 June 1932.
 The chapel was given by Lord Mountgarret and dedicated to St Aiden.
 Its foundation stone was laid on 8 May 1911 by the Archbishop of York and its inscription is Jesus himself being the chief cornerstone.

 Modernity

 In 1991, Queen Ethelburga's School left the Woodard Corporation, became independent, and came to exist in the trust arrangement, renamed Queen Ethelburga's College.
-At this time, at the behest of the new owner Brian Martin, it moved from Harrogate to the present campus at Thorpe Underwood.
+At this time, at the behest of the new owner Brian Martin, it moved from Harrogate to the present campus at Thorpe Underwood Hall.

 The senior school has been co-educational since 1999 and draws pupils from over 30 countries.

 Pupil numbers of Queen Ethelburga's Collegiate rose from a total of 550 in 2007 to 1,590 in 2015.
 In the same period an £80 million investment was made in a new sports village, new boarding houses and new classrooms, and other facilities, such as a pastoral care centre for caring for students' mental health and behaviour care.